The 5 Best ETF Strategies to Maximise Your Investments

 This method answers the question, “When should I invest?”
 For beginners or those avoiding market timing, DCA involves investing a fixed amount regularly, regardless of market conditions.

-DCA smooths out market volatility by spreading investments over time (buying fewer units when prices are high and more when prices are low).
+DCA smooths out market volatility by spreading investments over time (fewer units are purchased when prices are high and more when prices are low).
 Ideally, invest monthly in a diversified ETF, such as a global equity ETF, to balance risk and return.

 This strategy is particularly effective for long-term investors seeking steady wealth accumulation through compound growth.